The most common mistake in direct sales recruiting isn't poor technique. It isn't lack of product knowledge. It isn't even fear of rejection.

 - Taking a risk on something that might not work

 That's a lot to ask from someone.
 And people don't take those kinds of risks with strangers.
+They take them with people they trust.

 The Trust Equation